-Property Description Source If an Analog input is selected, the gain and phantom power settings may need to be entered, see Section 5.5.4 .
+Property Description Source If an Analog input is selected, the gain and phantom power settings may need to be entered in the Audio&gt;Analogue page.
 Embedded digital audio is included in the SDI video input.
 Source Pair SDI provides for 16 channels (8 pairs) of embedded audio in 4 groups (G1-G4) of 2 pairs (P1/P2).
-Audio PID The packet id for the audio content in the transport stream service information.
-It is recommended that this is left at the default value unless an advanced user.
-Codec Select a codec to suit operating and bandwidth requirements.
-MPEG is compressed audio and will allow you to choose how much bitrate is used for encoding.
-LPCM audio is uncompressed.
-Bitrate (kbps) MPEG audio allows you to select the amount of bitrate for audio encoding.